 When applying for federal funds, a CLG Applicant Organization shall apply only for Survey, Planning and National Register Nomination projects.
-CLGs may also submit a separate application for Heritage Education to compete for state funds.
-However, no more than two (2) grant applications, one for federal funding and one for state funding, may be submitted under a single application deadline using the CLG designation.
+CLGs may also submit a separate application for a different project type to compete for state funds with match waived.
+However, no more than two (2) grant applications may be submitted under a single application deadline using the CLG designation.
 If a CLG has multiple distinct budgetary units, it can submit one application per budgetary unit in accordance with section IV.A.1.a) of these guidelines; however, only two applications may be submitted using the CLG designation and receive a match waiver pursuant to section IV.A.1.b) and VI.B.1 of these guidelines.